shanehoey/snooey-template-jekyll/README.md

 # snooey-template
-Example site using snooey Jekyll template
+Example site using snooey theme for Jekyll template